In rehearsal in South Carolina, apparently expressing a very firm opinion about something or other

-At the RAM, the mantra was that “the superfluous was the enemy of the necessary” (a Nietzsche quote I think), so I earnestly devoted all my time and energy to the modern flute, failing to take advantage of the incredible Lisa Beznosiuk who taught there, unaware of how profoundly the historical instrument was to help my modern playing as well.
+At the RAM, the mantra was that “the superfluous was the enemy of the necessary” (the coordinator was evidently a fan of Nietzsche), so I earnestly devoted all my time and energy to the modern flute, failing to take advantage of the incredible Lisa Beznosiuk who taught there, unaware of how profoundly the historical instrument was to help my modern playing as well.

 Whilst studying at Yale a couple of years later I met Robert Mealy, who after bravely coaching our modern-instrument chamber group as we made heavy work of some Couperin, gently suggested we might like to try it on historical instruments.
 Yale has a wonderful collection, including two modern copies of a Palanca flute made by Martin Wenner.
 The Palanca is a forgiving model for a transitioning modern flautist, and it was with some surprise that I found myself making a better noise than expected.
 The Couperin suddenly made a great deal more sense, and with Robert’s encouragement, I started taking lessons with Sandy Miller, joining them both later that year at the American Bach Soloists Academy in San Francisco.